 My early foundations in Ballet made me a perfectionist.
 I was my own mentor, student and critic; all in one.
 I did so, so no one could realise I am flawed.
 Not realising everyone is.

 I soon introduced myself to Somatic Dance and learnt what I wish to share - that mind and body are one.
 I learnt that when I danced I didn’t only move my body, I also stimulated my mind.

 We think working out is for gym freaks, celebrities, and the most intimidating of them all: #Instafitgirls #instafitbabes or #CrunchToCrunchIntoYourWeddingDress.
 We might think a basic run or a quick jog in the morning pays the overdue bill of our body -- forgetting that we need to own our own body and mind.

 You’re not a tenant in your body so, start renovating, remodelling and most importantly, owning it.

-It took me 28 years to understand and reflect on this.
+It took me 28 years to understand this and change my life forever.
 I did what I do best and I did it in the only way I understand -- by moving.
 I studied the art and transformative science of Yin Yoga, Vinyasa Flow, Pilates, Barre and Somatics.
 And then, I let my mind and body do the rest.